tunjid/Tiler/readme.md

 The above will return a full list of every item requested sorted in ascending order of the pages.

-Note that in the above, the list will grow indefinitely as more tiles are requested unless queries are evicted.
+Note that in the above, the list will grow indefinitely as more pages are requested unless queries are evicted.
 This may be fine for small lists, but as the list size grows, some items may need to be evicted as only a small subset of items need to be presented to the UI.
 This sort of behavior can be achieved using the `Evict` `Request`, and the `PivotSorted` `Order` covered below.